colbypainter/mfs-lookup/scenarios.md

 Accomodate Anesthesia output to recent results and validate that it looks appropriate in Results Add message/helper tesk functionality
 Set consistent form validation
-Add the yellow tabs (if drema approves)
 See about differentiating the injectable codes for prof services Check on that crazy outlier thing Drema mentioned Hitting enter breaks it.
-Dental probably won't work because of the brackets in the data structure

 Fix phantom modifier rendering